 How long is the wait?

-If it breaks while you are in line, it means that you may have to stand in the queue for a long time.
+If it breaks while you are in line, it means that you may have to stand or sit in the queue for a long time.
 They don’t usually evacuate the entire queue when a breakdown occurs.
 I was evacuated 3 times in 3 days and each time I was in the actual attraction at some point.

 What is the guest recovery for a break down?